uber/prototool/README.md

-prototool list-linters # list all current lint rules being used prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs prototool gen idl/uber # generate stubs, see the generation directives in the config file example prototool protoc-commands idl/uber # print out the protoc commands that would be invoked with prototool compile idl/uber prototool protoc-commands --gen idl/uber # print out the protoc commands that would be invoked with prototool gen idl/uber prototool grpc idl/uber 0.0.0.0:8080 foo.ExcitedService/Exclamation '{"value":"hello"}' # call the foo.ExcitedService method Exclamation with the given data on 0.0.0.0:8080 cd $(prototool download) # download prints out the cached protoc dir, so this changes to the cache directory
+prototool list-linters # list all current lint rules being used prototool compile idl/uber # make sure all .proto files in idl/uber compile, but do not generate stubs prototool gen idl/uber # generate stubs, see the generation directives in the config file example prototool grpc idl/uber 0.0.0.0:8080 foo.ExcitedService/Exclamation '{"value":"hello"}' # call the foo.ExcitedService method Exclamation with the given data on 0.0.0.0:8080 cd $(prototool download) # download prints out the cached protoc dir, so this changes to the cache directory
 ```